omonimus1/blog-jade-rubick/content/posts/2021-10-06--liaison-model/index.md

 One of the advantages is that it is inexpensive.
 Using a liaison only requires a few meetings a week for one person.

 You can scale liaisons as the organization grows.
 For example, our product marketing department might assign a liaison per product line.
 These product lines map to engineering teams or organizations.
-When the company introduces a new product line, you hires a new product marketing person.
+When the company introduces a new product line, you hire a new product marketing person.
 This person is then attached to the new engineering group.

 ### When using this model